davidhenty/PythonHPCprep/README.md

 straightforward matter to install mpi4py and an actual MPI implementation which is required to do the work underneath.

+A note for users who already have MPI installed (e.g. for C/Fortran): to prevent name clashes in your PATH it can be useful to use a conda environment to do the installation - see [http://conda.pydata.org/docs/using/envs.html](http://conda.pydata.org/docs/using/envs.html).
+You can switch to a different environment within a Jupyter notebook using "Kernel -> Change kernel".

 The installation process varies slightly between different platforms.
 Don't worry if you have problems with this stage as there will be time at the workshop to help you, and all parallel exercises can also be undertaken on ARCHER2 (although not via a noteboook).

-Note for users who already have MPI installed (e.g., for C/Fortran): to prevent name clashes in your PATH it can be useful to use a conda environment to do the installation - see [http://conda.pydata.org/docs/using/envs.html](http://conda.pydata.org/docs/using/envs.html).
-You can switch to a different environment within a Jupyter notebook using "Kernel -> Change kernel".

 <h4>Mac</h4>